-Low budget iPhone Android App Marketing
+Low Budget iPhone/Android App Marketing

+- Give the money directly to the users.
 Sounds interesting?
-Well the idea is good but how to implement it..
-The solution is simple and has been used by companies for decades..
+Well, the idea is good but how to implement it?
+The solution is simple and has been used by companies for decades.
 Contests.
-If you have an applications like games that have leader boards or that can have contests like best photo, top player, top scorers.
-You can announce rewards for the top 10, 20, 30 users depending on your budget.
-We have tried this concept recently with ibeatthat which is a competition app for sports lovers.
-We will be giving out $25 for top 5 users who gets 500 votes on their videos.
+If you have applications like games that have leaderboards or that can have contests like the best photo, top player, and top scorers.
+You can announce rewards for the top 10, 20, and 30 users depending on your budget.
+We have tried this concept recently with a beat that is a competition app for sports lovers.
+We will be giving out $25 to the top 5 users who get 500 votes on their videos.
 This translates into $0.05 per download for each user who votes on the video which is a pretty good rate.
-Imagine doing this for the company that has $15000 budget.
-The app is going to launch a day after i am writing this post so i will post the results later but i believe its much better then spending it on ad networks that might get you nowhere after $125.
+Imagine doing this for a company that has a $15000 budget.
+The app is going to launch a day after I am writing this post so I will post the results later but I believe it's much better than spending it on ad networks that might get you nowhere after $125.